droglenc/NCMTH107/modules/Prep/UnivSum.md

 1. What are the steps for computing the IQR?
 1. Should the IQR be presented with one or two values?
 Explain.
 1. What are the six steps for computing the standard deviation?
-1. Approximate the standard deviation of these five numbers -- 3,5,6,5,6. [*Hint: find the mean first.*]
+1. **Approximate** the standard deviation of these five numbers: 3,5,6,5,6. [*Hint: find the mean and then think about how a standard deviation is interpreted.*]
 1. Calculate the actual standard deviation of the five numbers in the previous item.
 1. Define "range."
 1. Should the range be presented with one or two values?
 Explain.